Matt Galle: Photo Finish Records, IDJ, Paradigm, CAA

 Galle remained at Ellis Industries while running Photo Finish.
 As the back office responsibilities increased.
 Galle found the day-to-day business of running the agency tedious and in 2008 he and Ellis decided to sell or close the agency.
 The agency was acquired by Paradigm, where Galle became an agent.

 In 2012, as the label's releases exceeded 10 million in sales, Galle brought Photo Finish to IDJ, where he also served as SVP of A&R. He was named to the Billboard "40 under 40" list the following year.
 In 2016, frustrated with the major label system, Galle—who had signed the Mowgli's, Marian Hill, and Misterwives to Photo Finish -- entered into a partnership with Caroline Records and Photo Finish became a fully independent label.
 Then 38, he was again named to the Billboard "40 Under 40".

 At Paradigm, Galle's artist roster included fun., Austin Mahone, Shawn Mendes, Halsey, Janet Jackson, T-Pain, and JoJo Siwa, among others.
 He also represented Bruno Mars and Kesha; the tours he booked early in their careers were later acknowledged as key factors in their development.
 Photo Finish had success with artists including Marian Hill and Shaed.
 In 2019 he appeared on the Billboard "Power 100", and in 2020 Billboard named him to both the "Power 100" and the "Indie Power Players" list.

 Galle joined CAA's Music Touring Division in June 2021.
+In 2025, Billboard named him to their "Touring Power Players" list.